Muzeon Park of Arts: Background

+History of the site

-In 1923, the decision was made to build the All-Russia Agricultural and Industrial Craft Exhibition.
-The section for foreign pavilions— from Germany, Italy, and elsewhere—was located on the current MUZEON site.
-In the middle, young architect Andrei Burov built a soccer stadium, unheard of back then.
+The Muzeon sits on the former site of the All-Russia Agricultural and Industrial Craft Exhibition, which was constructed in 1923.
+In the middle, young architect Andrei Burov built a soccer stadium.
 Vladimir Lenin visited the exhibition during his last trip to Moscow, three months before his death.
 Lenin was driven in a car past pavilions designed by Konstantin Melnikov, Vladimir Shchuko, and Vera Mukhina, before departing for the estate of Gorki, where he died.

-The Krymsky Bridge, the first cable-stayed bridge in the Soviet Union and one that continues to serve as a striking example of severe and precise architecture, was built under Joseph Stalin in 1938.
-Around the same time, the granite Krymskaya and Pushkinskaya embankments were laid down.
-Until the late 19th century, there hadn't been any embankments at all, just river banks reinforced with paving stones.
+The Krymsky Bridge, the first cable-stayed bridge in the Soviet Union, was built under Joseph Stalin in 1938.
+The granite Krymskaya and Pushkinskaya embankments were laid down shortly thereafter.
+Until the late 19th century, there had not been any embankments, just river banks reinforced with paving stones.

-During the Great Patriotic War, military hardware and anti-aircraft weapons were stationed near Krymsky Bridge, and by the late 1940s, a vast, empty space had appeared that became the city's largest snow-dumping ground.
-Architects proposed building everything from the Academy of Sciences to the Palace of the Soviets on the site, but Culture Minister Yekaterina Furtseva insisted on the Central House of Artists (CHA), which broke ground in 1965 amidst wooden shanties.
+During the Great Patriotic War (also known as the Eastern Front of World War II) military hardware and anti-aircraft weapons were stationed near Krymsky Bridge.
+By the late 1940s, a vast, empty space had appeared that became the city's largest snow-dumping ground.
+Architects proposed different suggestions for this site such as the Academy of Sciences to the Palace of the Soviets, however Culture Minister Yekaterina Furtseva insisted that Central House of Artists be built on the site.
+Construction on this project broke ground in 1965 amidst wooden shanties.
 The square around CHA was built in the 1980s.

 In the late 1980s, at the height of Perestroika, CHA began holding lavish exhibitions by artists such as Francis Bacon, Giorgio Morandi, Jannis Kounellis, Robert Rauschenberg, and James Rosenquist.
 Sculptures by Western modernists appeared in the adjacent park.